alemar11/ios-watchos-tvos-macos-resources/README.md

 * [HMSegmentedControl](https://github.com/HeshamMegid/HMSegmentedControl) - A drop-in replacement for UISegmentedControl mimicking the style of the segmented control used in Google Currents and various other Google products.

 #### 🔸*Swift*
+* [BetterSegmentedControl](https://github.com/gmarm/BetterSegmentedControl) - BetterSegmentedControl is an easy to use, customizable replacement for UISegmentedControl and UISwitch written in Swift.
 * [NPSegmentedControl](https://github.com/neopixl/NPSegmentedControl)

 ## Slider